Liu-wenhao-1223/Liu-wenhao-1223.github.io/_pages/about.md

 Something I'm interested in
 ======
 In my spare time, I like playing games and making models.
 After I learned embedded design by myself, I began to enjoy drawing the circuits and programming them to implement some functions.
 Besides, I'm also interested in learning about digital products like computers, so I sometimes help my friends choose laptops or desktop accessories and even install their computers for free.

-Most of the projects I have been involved in since my undergraduate degree are hardware oriented, so I want to learn more about algorithm application in engineering during my graduate study to satisfy my curiosity and enrich my technology stack.
+In terms of study, I'm more inclined to learn and do some things that can have practical applications, such as embedded systems and robots.
+Because most of the projects I have been involved in since my undergraduate degree are hardware-oriented, so I want to learn more about theory and algorithm application in engineering during my graduate study to satisfy my curiosity and enrich my technology stack.